 I found myself at a nationally-distributed magazine, correcting articles for grammar and spelling, and proofreading the final result before each issue went to print.
 While at the same company I proofed print shop materials for typos as well.
 During this period I volunteered to proofread for Project Gutenberg via Distributed Proofreaders, and also helped run a vintage gaming website with approximately 200 000 visitors a month, editing reviews.

 A few years later, through a friend’s agency, I landed slush reader positions with Flash Fiction Online and UFO Publishing.
-While I still hold both positions, I managed to land a remote internship with UFO and started copy editing Future Science Fiction Digest.
+While I still hold both positions, I managed to land a remote internship with UFO and started copy editing Future Science Fiction Digest, but after some years the magazine has gone on hiatus.
 All this in addition to an immensely enjoyable freelance editing career.

 So, with five years of copy editing at a national magazine under my belt, and having remotely interned with a publisher in Brooklyn, New York, I specialise in everything related to English prose, editing for style and grammar in both American and British English.